dispatchrabbi/advent-of-code/README.md

 * _puzzle.js_, to actually write the code in.
 * _input.txt_, for the real puzzle input.
 * _test.txt_, for an example input (as most puzzles have at least one).
-* _expected.json_, to add the expected output for given inputs.
+* _expected.json_, to list inputs to test and what their outputs should be.

 Each _puzzle.js_ is expected to export two `async` functions named `part1` and `part2`.